A Curly Girl’s Essentials

 5. Oil and/or Butter

 Your curly mane may work well with butter, oil … or both!
-Either one will seal moisture into your hair strands, literally making your hair feel like butta!
+Either one will seal moisture into your strands, literally making your hair feel like butta!
 This should be included as a step in your wash and go (see my 10 steps for wash and gos).
-You can also use oil or butter as a heat protectant when straightening your hair.
+You can also use oil or butter as a heat protectant when straightening.
 In addition (yes, there’s more!), they can be used nightly to seal in moisture into your hair or help to soften and revive your look in the morning.

 6. Styler